Updated: March 2023

-TL;DR: If you’ve got a hashtag strategy you’ve been using, you may have to rethink it after Instagram’s recent announcement.
+TL;DR: If you’ve got a hashtag strategy you’ve been using, you may have to rethink it after Instagram’s 2022 announcement.
 Rather than being used to gain exposure, hashtags now seem to serve primarily as a categorization tool.
 Instagram and, potentially, other platforms may favour keywords over hashtags as a ranking tool.

 Let’s start from the beginning.
 What’s a hashtag?

 A hashtag is a word or phrase with no spaces or punctuation that is preceded by a ‘#’ symbol.
 Some examples are:

 Since their inception, hashtags have been used to organize content by topic.
 Social media platforms like Instagram and Facebook don’t have eyes, so they can’t look at your post and immediately categorize it based on the image alone (although AI might change that soon).

 Hashtags are a tool to “describe” your post to platforms so that users can readily find what they seek.

 Think of your social media posts as spice jars and hashtags as labels.
 In order to prevent using two cups of salt in your cookie recipe instead of sugar, you need to either:

 a) Do a taste test or

 Since Instagram or Facebook cannot “taste” your posts, they simply use the labels that you’ve assigned to get an idea of what they’re about.
 This is why when you search the #pumpkinspicelatte hashtag on Instagram, you are greeted with the quintessential fall beverage that we know and love, and not a picture of some dude’s infected toenail.

 So now you know the ‘what’ and the ‘how’ but not the ‘why.’
 Why use hashtags at all?